lhbflora/Bike_Project/README.md

 # Bike_Project

-As a good supplement of public traffic, low cost and convenience rental bike is chosen by millions of people on the way to the bus/subway station to work or just take a leisure riding.
-So I propose a project to research how to optimize the existing system and what can we do in  the future to promote the development of this environmentally friendly industry.
-According to the data posted, a lot of things can be explore.
-For example,compare to the last-year-data, how does percentage of the subscribers and costomers change.
-According to this change how can we adjust the annual and short time price setting.
-Or what's near the hottest station such that people are willing to rent the bike and to what extent each factor affect the uage.
-So we can adjust the amount of  bike to be placed in each station.
-Moreover, in combination with the infrastructure construction, where should we build the new station.

 City Bike is one of the largest companies offering public bike service.
 The good news is that a large cache of data of every month in every year since the company was established is available on its website, which offers prizes for different categories of analysis.

 There are a lot of tools that I can use to analyze such a great amount of data, and my tool of choice is SQL server(To clean the data), and Python(To visualize to data).
 PyData stack NumPy,Pandas,Matplotlib offer a great help to make the data understandable